weaviate/weaviate-io/developers/weaviate/concepts/search/index.md

 If a collection is [configured with a reranker integration](../../model-providers/index.md), Weaviate will use the configured reranker model to reorder the initial search results.

 This allows you to use a more computationally expensive model on a smaller subset of results, improving the overall search quality.
 Typically, reranking models such as [Cohere Rerank](../../model-providers/cohere/reranker.md) or [Hugging Face Reranker](../../model-providers/transformers/reranker.md) models are cross-encoder models that can provide a more nuanced understanding of the text.

+A reranker can also be used to provide a different input query to that used for retrieval, allowing for more complex search strategies.

 <details>
   <summary>When to use reranking</summary>